olincollege/Processing-Pop/README.md

 pip install pandas datetime requests pytest tqdm billboard.py plotly
 ```
 ## Necessary Changes
 We have provided our dataset as a CSV which you can load without any changes to the jupyter notebook.
-However, if you would like to generate the data from scratch (not recommended as it takes quite long and spotify occasionally fails), you can use the following directions:
+However, if you would like to generate the data from scratch (not recommended as it takes quite long and Spotify occasionally fails), you can use the following directions:

 ### Sign up for API token
-Spotify requires that you sign in with a client and secret id.
-Follow the instructions here: https://developer.spotify.com/dashboard/login to obtain a client and secret id.
+Spotify requires that you sign in with a client and secret ID.
+Follow the instructions here: https://developer.spotify.com/dashboard/login to obtain a client and secret ID.

 ### Create id files
-Create a file named client_id.txt and paste your client id in with a new line directly after.
-Create a file named secret_id.txt and do the same with your secret id.
+Create a file named client_id.txt and paste your client ID in with a new line directly after.
+Create a file named secret_id.txt and do the same with your secret ID.

 ### Uncomment Code
 In the Jupyter notebook, uncomment the code following these headings: